Building on the Ledger Nano S

 Ledger provides a Python-based tool to install compiled binaries to their devices.
 It can do a lot more but for now we’re only interested in the application deployment tools.First you need to install the pip package.
 It is recommend installing it in a virtualenv to avoid any dependency versioning issues.virtualenv ledger

 pip install ledgerblueYou can then use the following command from the bin directory containing the app.hex file to deploy your application to the Nano S.python -m ledgerblue.loadApp --targetId 0x31100002 --apdu --fileName app.hex --appName Hello --appFlags 0x00You should now see the Hello application listed in the app menu on the Nano S.

 To remove the appliocation from the device use this command.python -m ledgerblue.deleteApp --targetId 0x31100002 --appName Hello

 Conclusion and next steps

 At this point you are ready to start developing your applications.
 If you want to read more about how the Nano S works, Ledger provide a very detailed document here.
-If you are considering developing your own applications for Ledger hardware wallets, you can find the full documentation here.
+If you are considering building on the Ledger Nano S, you can find the full documentation here.